 - Develop character by teaching them how to help others during the holidays through service.
 Consider serving in a rescue mission or helping the neighbors shovel snow or rake leaves.

-- Draw out your child’s creative energies by having him or her write a holiday poem or song, or write a seasonal skit.
+- Draw out your child’s creative energies by having them write a holiday poem or song, or write a seasonal skit.
 Be sure to take pictures and make a scrapbook or photo album.

 - “Aww, do we have to do math during the holidays?”
 Certainly!
 Build a gingerbread house and learn about angles, circles, archways, and measurements.
 Take a look at architecture and housing around the world.